 Wondering what is catfishing, how you can protect yourself from getting catfished online, and catfish scams?
 Well, a "catfish" is a term derived from an old fish story told to MTV'… Read More

 In POF scams, the scammer will begin contacting you as if they were interested in meeting you and becoming acquainted with you.

-POF is an online dating service that is popular in the U.S. and many European countries.
-It is free to use POF, but they do offer premiums where one may pay to use special features, like being able to see who viewed your profile and when and the ability to see when someone has read a message you sent.
-You can download the mobile app with your iPhone or Android smartphone device
+PlentyOfFish is an online dating service that is popular in the U.S. and many European countries.
+It is free to use POF, but they do offer premiums where you can pay to use special features, like being able to see who viewed your profile and also see when someone has read a message you sent.
+You can download the mobile app with your iPhone or Android.

 The most common way people are catfished on POF is to get money out of them using the Nigerian Prince scam.
-With our users pof.com was the site with the most catfish.
-This is based off of our current and previous customers and we’ve also seen that they larger the site, the more of a target it is.
+With our users, pof.com was the site with the most catfish.
+This is based on our current and previous customers, and we’ve also seen that the larger the site, the more of a target it is.
 Also, free sites tend to have a higher percentage of catfish.

 When they feel that you’re close enough, they ask you to send them money.
 They will use a sob story which usually involves them being stuck overseas without money because they haven’t been paid yet, or had money stolen from them.